Clariant CEO confirms goals despite shaky markets

 The chemical industry’s dependence on highly cyclical machinery makers, car manufacturers and builders makes it especially vulnerable to economic downturns.

-While Kottmann said south-east Asia and Latin America was still growing well, Europe’s economy was being destabilised by constantly changing signals from politicians.
+While Kottmann said south-east Asia and Latin America was still growing well, Europe’s economy was being destabilized by constantly changing signals from politicians.

 “The market in southern Europe is dead.
 Not only for Clariant.
 We also have the impression that the dynamism is lessening in Germany,” he said.